Business rates

 Key facts

-• Business rates generally apply to bed and breakfast establishments unless the business does not intend to offer short-stay accommodation to more than six people simultaneously and you occupy part of the property as your only or main home and letting out the rooms is subsidiary to the use of the rest of the house as your home.
+• Business rates generally apply to bed and breakfast establishments unless you do not intend to offer short-stay accommodation to more than six people simultaneously and you occupy part of the property as your only or main home and letting out the rooms is subsidiary to the use of the rest of the house as your home.

 • Business rates apply to a self-catering establishment unless you offer short-term lets for fewer than 140 days a year.